flamelily-bluescsi/bluescsi/index.md

 All our prices <b>include</b> delivery, but please make sure you choose your delivery region from the dropdown on each product page.
 If you purchase multiple items you will get a "Shipping Discount".
 This will show on the Checkout page.

 Your registered Paypal delivery address will be used so please make sure it is correct before purchasing.
-You can see our current stock numbers on this page <a href="/stock">CURRENT STOCK.</a> View our Return/Refund policy <a href="/return">HERE.</a> Please see our page with info about <a href="/print">3D Prints</a>.<br>
+Please see information on our stock on this page <a href="/stock">STOCK INFO.</a> View our Return/Refund policy <a href="/return">HERE.</a> Please see our page with info about <a href="/print">3D Prints</a>.<br>
 <br>
         <p class="lead text-center">
           <a href="https://retro.directory">